Campus Climate Survey 2015-2016

 - Continue to education our campus community about various reporting options.

 We will be launching this year’s campus climate survey starting April 3, 2017 and ending April 24, 2017.
 The survey is titled Attitudes & Awareness of Sexual Violence.
 All students will receive an initial email invitation and two email reminders during the three weeks the survey is available.

 EAB will provide institutional and cohort data to all participating universities by June 30, 2017.
 Our goal is to distribute the results to the campus in conjunction with plans for additional resources/programming based on survey results.

 Our office is prepared to provide any resources needed for students who have emotional triggers or questions about the survey.
 Contact information for assistance is provided at the end of the survey.
-Other campus and community resources can be found HERE.
-If students have additional questions or concerns, please contact the Office of Wellness Services at firstname.lastname@example.org.
+Other campus and community resources.
+If students have additional questions or concerns, please contact the Office of Care and Civility at email@example.com.